tbonfort/be-big-data/README.md

 TODO: check log for errors. were retries successful? how to configure cloud-run concurrency and/or pubsub retries to avoid errors and/or

+how much compute was provisionned for this exercise? how long would the whole process have taken if we only had a single instance available? what parameters would need changing if we had decided to use a different tiling scheme to split the job (with larger tiles? with smaller tiles?)

 # reconstructing/viewing the final median image

 c.f. notebook